 Sphinx Style

-This style uses reStructured Text (reST) and some Markdown formatting.
+This style uses reStructured Text (reST) and Markdown formatting.
 It is the default style generated by PyCharm and used on ReadTheDocs.org.

 def gcd(a, b) -> int: